swarnendubiswas/dotemacs/README.md

 My GNU Emacs customizations, all in one place.
 Many of the customizations included are collected from the Internet, and tailored according to my preferences.
 This setup is tested on a GNU/Linux platform.

-I use Emacs as my primary editor.
-Other than text, Markdown, and Elisp editing, I use Emacs for editing C/C++, LaTeX, and Python files.
+I use GNU Emacs as my primary editor.
+Other than text, Markdown, and Elisp editing, I use GNU Emacs for editing C/C++, LaTeX, and Python files.
 The current setup should work fine for these major modes, but is not well-tuned for programming with Java.
 I think other IDEs such as Eclipse and Visual Studio Code are way better for working with Java.

 * Python - I use Elpy and Gtags (and its variants) for code completion
 * C/C++ - I use irony mode and Gtags for code completion.
 RTags should also work depending on preference.